mog96/Seed/README.md

 ## Client-side
 ### `templates`
 As in a typical Angular.js web app, this folder containts the HTML templates for all of the app's pages.
-The Quiz and Game pages make use of `ngView` to display the subtemplates located in the static/quiz and static/game folders, respectively.
 * `about.html`
+Contains game instructions.
 * `admin.html`
+Admin page.
+Used by the game administrator to start a 'session', and then start a 'game' once the word 'READY' appears next to the MTurk ID of each user in a session.
 * `game.html`
 * `index.html`
+User landing page.
+URL params include MTurk ID (required) and Assignment ID (currently optional).
 * `instructions.html`
 * `instructions2.html`
 * `payment.html`
 * `quiz.html`
+Quiz page.
+Uses `ngView` to display subtemplates located in `static/quiz`.
 * `session.html`
 * `tutorial.html`
 * `tutorial2.html`
 * `welcome.html`
+Template for 'waiting room' page, where a user waits to be matched with an opponent.
+  - `TODO: Rename to something like 'waiting-room.html'.`

 ### `main.js`
 The module handles timer countdown and validating MTurk IDs.
 It is included in most static pages that are not the waiting room, quiz or game pages.